Modeling the growth of organisms validates a general relation between metabolic costs and natural selection

 Part of the explanatory power of this idea is the fact that the $s_c$ of a particular genetic variant should in principle be predictable from underlying physical principles.
 In fact, a very plausible hypothesis is that $s_c \approx -\delta C_T/C_T$, where $C_T$ is the total resting metabolic expenditure of an organism per generation time, and $\delta C_T$ is the extra expenditure of the mutant versus the wild-type.
 This relation can be traced at least as far back as the famous ``selfish DNA'' paper of Orgel and Crick~\cite{Orgel1980}, where it was mentioned in passing.
 But its true usefulness was only shown more recently, in the notable works of Wagner~\cite{Wagner2005} on yeast and Lynch \& Marinov~\cite{Lynch2015} on a variety of prokaryotes and unicellular eukaryotes.
 By doing a detailed biochemical accounting of energy expenditures, they used the relation to derive values of $s_c$ that provided intuitive explanations of the different selective pressures faced by different classes of organisms.
-The relation provides a Rosetta stone, translating biological thermodynamics into evolutionary terms.
+The relation provides a Rosetta stone, translating metabolic costs into evolutionary terms.
 And its full potential is still being explored, most recently in describing the energetics of viral infection~\cite{Mahmoudabadi2017}.

-Our study poses a basic question: is this relation between $s_c$ and metabolic expenditures true?
-For despite its plausibility and long pedigree, to our knowledge it has never been justified in complete generality from first principles.
+Despite its plausibility and long pedigree, to our knowledge this relation has never been justified in complete generality from first principles.
 We do so through a general bioenergetic growth model, versions of which have been applied across the spectrum of life~\cite{West2001,Hou2008,Kempes2012}, from unicellular organisms to complex vertebrates.
-Even though the growth details, including the relative contributions of maintenance and synthesis costs, vary widely between different classes of organisms, we show that the relation is universal to an excellent approximation across the entire biological parameter range.
+We show that the relation is universal to an excellent approximation across the entire biological parameter range.